DannyBoyNYC/session-9/readme.md

 ## Axios

 You can substitute the native fetch API with another library.
 A commonly used library for fetching data is axios.
+It simplifies error reporting and is compatible with browsers that do not support the fetch API.

 `cd` into `react-pirates` and install axios in your project with `npm install axios -S`.